Trauma and healing in the body

 —Attending to the passage of time, and creating rhythms of movement: to reactivate the parts of the brain that perceive time passing, which are often weakened by trauma; and

-—Present-moment mindfulness: to heal the ways that trauma repeatedly takes you out of the present and back into the traumatic past.
+—Present-moment awareness: to heal the ways that trauma repeatedly takes you out of the present and back into the traumatic past.
 Studies have found that mindfulness has enormous benefits for physical and mental health more generally as well.

 You can incorporate these healing attentional practices into yoga, and also into Tai Chi, dance, meditation, and many other disciplines and activities for your body.